alperencivelek/Legit-Banknote/README.md

 # Legit-Banknote
-Finding a banknote legit or fake by entering its values
+Finding a banknote legit or fake by entering its values and comparing it to legit and fake banknote dataset